ingranys/countdown-numbers-solver/README.md

   <summary>:heavy_plus_sign: See ouput</summary>

   ```

   >>> PARAMETERS
   Input number(s) : [100, 6, 10].
   The first 6 number(s) will be considered.
   The goal is to reach 104 using some numbers.
   We are looking for exact and approximate solutions (tolerance is 5).
   We will display all solutions, even duplicates (operations order will differ).
+  DEBUG mode has been enabled.
-  SPAM mode has been enabled!
+  !!!SPAM mode has been enabled!!!

   ---------DEBUG---------
   Technical details about args :